 If you’d like you can switch the chicken broth for either vegetable or beef broth.
-Actually, in a pinch even water will work.
+Actually, in a pinch, even water will work.

-Heat It Up~ if you want to add heat to your enchilada sauce you can add cayenne powder in addition to the chili powder or hot sauce to the sauce after you add the chicken broth.
+Heat It Up~ if you want to add heat to your enchilada sauce you can add the cayenne powder in addition to the chili powder or hot sauce to the sauce after you add the chicken broth.

 Some spice companies like Penzey’s make chili powders that come in different heat levels.

 One that my son loves is Penzey’s Medium Hot Chili Powder.(Again, not being endorsed here) He says it adds just the right amount of heat to start things off with.
-For him it’s a good baseline, kinda his minimum amount of heat.
+For him, it’s a good baseline, kinda his minimum amount of heat.

 He goes on to add some extra cayenne powder and Cholula Hot Sauce as well.
 He loves things spicyyyyy!